HyunchulKim/AccSysStudy/README.md

 * resulted file : FunctionsReweighting_Bplus(Bzero).root

 ## Step 3.
-Run gaussian random generator and get the various set of weighting function
+Run gaussian random generator and get the various set of weighting function from toy MC

 * running mechanism
 	* In step 2, we have the cenral value of ratio and related error in each bin.
 In this code, we will varied all the central value in each bin within error.
 And variation is followed by gaussian function in which the central value and error is set as the mean and sigma.